 - It doesn’t teach to a specific skill set like robotics, coding, or welding

-- The two main “pillars” of the program are quality craftsmanship (which is applied technology and applied math), and recycling
+- The two main “pillars” of the program are quality craftsmanship (applied technology + applied math), and "Yankee ingenuity" (recycling + improvisational engineering)

 Here's a short list of stuff kids learn as they create a project for the Buildit Challenge: